srobo/astoria/docs/development/index.rst

 - poetry_
 - Optionally: Udisks2, Udiskie and DBus for astdiskd
 - Optionally: Mosquitto MQTT broker, although a public broker can also be used.
 A local broker is required for tests.
+- Optionally: graphviz, required for building the Sphinx documentation

 Now clone the repository from GitHub_ into a folder on your local machine.